openplanet-nl/nadeoapi-docs/docs/index.md

 To report a potential security concern directly to Nadeo/Ubisoft, send an email to <contact@nadeo.com>.

-## Contributing
+## Contributing and support
 This is a community project that's actively being worked on - as such, the documentation is not complete in some areas.
-Don't hesitate to [reach out or get involved on Github](https://github.com/openplanet-nl/nadeoapi-docs)!
+Don't hesitate to [reach out and get involved on Github](https://github.com/openplanet-nl/nadeoapi-docs), or [talk about the API on Discord](https://openplanet.dev/link/discord).